alecsmith1/case-studies/_posts/2025-01-24-cyclistic-case-study.md

 To execute these campaigns, I'd offer a key recommendation:
 1. Since casual riders seem to be made up of both locals and visiting tourists, **ensure digital ad campaigns are geo-targeted to those who _live in_ your targeted location** and not _all_ people.
 This will help avoid wasted budget on visiting tourists.
-2. Highlight value and key benefits in the copywriting.
-Along with making Cyclistic riders _aware of_ the annual membership, highlighting the value of your offering could be key in enticing signups.
+2. **Highlight value and key benefits in the copy**.
+Along with making Cyclistic riders aware of the annual membership, highlighting the value of your offering could be key in enticing signups.

 With additional market research, data collection, and/or analysis, we could learn more about members and casual riders in ways that would help craft additional recommendations: